-People with disabilities (NPPF)
+People with disabilities (As per NPPF glossary Annex 2)

 People have a disability if they have a physical or mental impairment, and that impairment has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.
 These persons include, but are not limited to, people with ambulatory difficulties, blindness, learning difficulties, autism and mental health needs.